the-casle/PPALMS-grp5/README.txt

 HOW TO USE
 1. To run, use the terminal to navigate to the program folder.
    Then, enter "python3 main.py".
 The program should start.
+   (If there is an error related to importing wx, enter "pip install -U wxPython" and try running again.)
 2. Select a desired file for annotation and question generation by clicking the "Select Source File" button.
 3. Click "Open" in the file explorer after highlighting your desired file.